swiftlang/swift/docs/proposals/C Pointer Argument Interop.rst

 ================

-The necessary conversions can be represented entirely in the standard library with the help of some new language features--inout address conversion, inout writeback conversion, and interior pointer conversion--which are described below.
-There are five categories of argument behavior needed, and thus five new standard library types.
+The necessary conversions can be represented entirely in the standard library with the help of some new language features, inout address conversion, inout writeback conversion, and interior pointer conversion, described below.
+There are three categories of argument behavior needed, and thus three new types.
 These types should have no user-accessible operations of their own other than their implicit conversions.
 The necessary types are as follows:

 - ``CConstPointer<T>`` is the imported representation of a ``const T *`` argument.
 It is implicitly convertible from ``inout T`` by inout address